Gaurav17Joshi/291_Agent_tool/continue-tool/README.md

 - Patch/file edit summary from model output
 - Method comparison table across 6 model-routing strategies

+## External Dependency

+This repository does **not** include the Continue source tree.
+Before running anything here, you must create a local `continue/` directory by cloning and building Continue.

 ## Important Warnings

 - `timeline_processor.py` is currently unstable for some multi-step strategies and can fail intermittently across runs.